stockparfait/experiments/powerdist/README.md

 We start with the mean, MAD and stardand deviation `sigma` for several sample sizes denoted in the plot by `N`.
-That is, we draw `N` samples from the source distribution `x=(x_1, ..., x_N)`, compute the statistics using their definitions (and not bother with the "sample" vs. "population" distinction for `sigma`):
+That is, we draw `N` samples from the source distribution `x=(x_1, ..., x_N)` and compute the statistics using their definitions (ignoring the "sample" vs. "population" distinction for `sigma`):

 ```
 mean = sum(x_1, ..., x_N) / N
 MAD = sum_N(abs(mean - x_i)) / N
-sigma = sqrt( sum_N( (mean - x_i)^2) / N )
+sigma = sqrt( sum_N[ (mean - x_i)^2 ] / N )
 ```

 A value of each statistic becomes a single sample of its own histogram.
-We then repeat this process 10K times, so that 1% is still respectable 100 samples, thus even the 99% confidence level will give us a reasonably accurate confidence interval.
+We then repeat this process 10K times, so that 1% still contains 100 samples to estimate a confidence interval of 99% confidence level with a reasonable accuracy.
 All in all, we'll be sampling the distribution `10,000 * N` times for each statistic.

 For uniformity, our source distribution will always have `mean=0` and `MAD=1`, and t-distribution will usually have `a=3` unless stated otherwise.